 Composite Stiffened Panel Optimisation

-2013-2015: Aero Optimal developed the first analytical optimisation tool for CFRP stiffened panels that are typically used in large CAT “A” composite structures.
+2013-2015: Aero Optimal developed the first analytical optimisation tool for CFRP stiffened panels typically used in large CAT "A" composite structures.
 This innovation facilitated the creation of minimum weight structures for multiple criteria in stiffness, strength, stability, and damage tolerance.
-However, over-design as a result of damage tolerance criteria dominating the design drive for CFRP panels was a key concern, hence the subject of several Aero Optimal study proposals.
+However, over-design due to damage tolerance criteria dominating the design drive for CFRP panels was a key concern, hence the subject of several Aero Optimal study proposals.

-2016-2019: In collaboration with Cranfield University, Aero Optimal put forward proposals to Innovate-UK for the “Development of a Rapid Prototyping Analytical Structural Optimisation Tool with Improved Damage Tolerance Module Adapted for Graphene Enhanced Composite Aero-structures”.
+2016-2019: In collaboration with Cranfield University, Aero Optimal proposed Innovate-UK for the "Development of a Rapid Prototyping Analytical Structural Optimisation Tool with Improved Damage Tolerance Module Adapted for Graphene Enhanced Composite Aerostructures".

-Aero Optimal believed that the solution was to develop analytical method for predicting the dynamic response of impact damage with high degree of accuracy.
-The update of this criterion as a responsive damage tolerance module to the software tool allows engineers to enhance the accuracy of failure prediction and negate the need for unnecessary sizable expensive and time-consuming tests.
+Aero Optimal believed that the solution was to develop an analytical method for high accuracy in predicting the dynamic response of impact damage.
+Updating this criterion as a responsive damage tolerance module to the software tool allows engineers to enhance failure prediction accuracy and negate the need for unnecessary sizable expensive, and time-consuming tests.

 2019-2020: Analytical Prediction of Impact damage on Stiffened Composite Panels

-In collaboration with Cranfield University and within this study, effect of variable stiffness distribution due to the stringer presence with various layups was investigated for panel-stringer laminate under impact loading.
+In collaboration with Cranfield University and within this study, the effect of variable stiffness distribution due to the stringer presence with various layups was investigated for panel-stringer laminate under impact loading.
 Analytical models from a typical skin-stringers assembly were developed based on a spring-mass system to predict the dynamic behaviour of the striker-plate domain and finally, determine the contact force history.
-Comparison with experimental and Finite Element results that the model developed proved to be capable of successfully predicting the response of stringer stiffened composite panels with a range of layups and geometry designs under low velocity impact loading conditions.
+Comparison with experimental and Finite Element results that the model developed proved to successfully predict the response of stringer stiffened composite panels with a range of layups and geometry designs under low-velocity impact loading conditions.